blambov/cassandra/Trie_memtable_next.md

 # TODOs

-- inMemoryTrie support for onReturnPath.
-Needs multiple content slots and choice:
+- inMemoryReadTrie support to report content on the return path and putSingleton versions for:
-  - to present content strictly to the left of the branch (lower range bound or ordered content):
+    - content strictly to the left of the branch (lower range bound or ordered content):
         - forward: with branch
         - reverse: return path
-  - to present content always with the branch (metadata, i.e. content to always be presented on prefixes)
+    - content always with the branch (metadata, i.e. content to always be presented on prefixes)
         - forward: with branch
         - reverse: with branch
-  - to present content strictly to the right of the branch (upper range bound)
+    - content strictly to the right of the branch (upper range bound)
         - forward: return path
         - reverse: with branch

+  Needs multiple content slots:
+    - content (before branch) and metadata (at branch) for normal tries
+    - content + metadata + deletion branch for deletion-aware tries
+    - before + after (+ metadata?) for range tries

+- figure out a way to understand where content should be placed during `apply`:
+  - range tries are easy (`onReturnPath ? before : after`)
+  - apply only walks the forward path, there is no indicator to choose content vs metadata. in particular, we could lose content/metadata distinction when copying a trie.
+  - perhaps some classifier as argument?

 - `hasContent` flag
 - `hasDeletionBranch` flag on deletion-aware